sqqueak/quartz/content/uw-madison-course-review.md

 \- **ECON 111:** Principles of Economics **(!)**
 \- **HISTORY 143:** History of Race and Inequality in Urban America
 \- **MUSIC 113:** Music in Performance
-\- (💼) Sysadmin Intern, Morgridge Institute of Research
+\- (💼) Sysadmin Intern, Center for High-Throughput Computing

 ## spring '23 (***)
 \- **CS 354:** Machine Organization and Programming